repometric/linterhub/README.md

-Linterhub
+linterhub
 =========

-A [list](https://repometric.github.io/linterhub/) of static analysis tools for source code.
+A [collection](https://repometric.github.io/linterhub/) of static analysis tools for source code.
+Each tool (engine) represented as package: metadata, cmd arguments and runtime dependencies.
-This repository also contains [some wrappers](/docs/getting-started.md) in order to unify the usage of different linters in your project.